Skip to main content

 A well-executed Product Hunt launch can bring thousands of visitors in a single day.
 Plan it carefully:

-- Follow up with everyone who upvotes — they are warm leads
+5. Follow up with everyone who upvotes — they're warm leads

 Company Registration

 Register as a Private Limited Company if you plan to raise funding.
 An LLP works if you plan to bootstrap indefinitely.
-Private Limited is the standard for VC-backed startups because LLPs cannot issue equity to investors easily.
+Private Limited is the standard for VC-backed startups because LLPs can't issue equity to investors easily.
+Not sure if this'll change anytime soon, but for now, that's how it works.

 Data Protection